jasonlws/Csharp.Net.Jwt.Demo/README.md

 Summary

 The choice between HS256, RSA256, and ECDSA256 depends on the specific requirements of your application, including security needs, performance considerations, and key management capabilities.
-Here’s a quick overview:
+Hereï¿½s a quick overview:

 | Algorithm	| Type | Key Management | Performance | Security Level | Complexity |
 | :--- | :--- | :--- | :--- | :--- | :--- |